Entanglement swapping in high dimensions with only linear optics: Scheme and analysis for HD entanglement swapping

-As we will post-select only those events where all four detectors click, we focus only on the terms where the photons exit the beam splitter through different spatial modes.
+As in the two-dimensional entanglement swapping, we post-select only those events where all four detectors click.
+In other words, we focus only on the terms where the photons exit the BS through different spatial modes.
 Therefore, from the transformation of $\ket{1,1}_{a,b}\ket{2,2}_{c,d}$, we only retain the following term:

 Here, we have used the notation for the Bell state: